XanaduAI/QHack2023/README.md

 4. If, on the other hand, you are submitting your work for the final project — _not_ a power-up — you must add the `Done` label to the issue created in step 2.
 If you submitted your work previously for a power-up, create a new issue for your final project submission — do not reuse the power-up submission.

 And that's it — as easy as that!
-Make sure you do not make any changes to the issue after the closing date or it will not be evaluated.

 ---